Apipie/apipie-rails/README.rst

 To use it, set processing_value configuration variable to true.
 In your action, use api_params variable instead of params.

-Also by using `internal_name` you can separate your API parameters names from the names you are using inside your code.
+Also by using `as` you can separate your API parameters names from the names you are using inside your code.

 To implement it, you just have to write a process_value